The Dayton Region Offers a Quality of Life That Blends the Best of Big-City Amenities With a Small-Town Feel

 The Welcome Dayton effort promotes immigrant integration into the Dayton Region by encouraging business and economic development; providing access to education, government, health and social services; ensuring equity in the justice system; and promoting an appreciation of arts and culture.

-Dayton’s thriving LGBTQ community features the award-winning drag troupe Rubi Girls, which has been performing to sold-out audiences since the 1980s and a biennial event, Masquerage, which raises awareness and critical funds for HIV/AIDS medical care provided by Dayton’s Equitas Health.
+Dayton’s thriving LGBTQ community features the award-winning drag troupe Rubi Girls, which has been performing to sold-out audiences since the 1980s and a biennial event, Masquerade, which raises awareness and critical funds for HIV/AIDS medical care provided by Dayton’s Equitas Health.

 Catholic Social Services offers workforce training for refugees, and Welcome Dayton has created a supportive network of services to ease refugees’ transitions into the community.

+Dayton is the perfect location for individuals seeking professional connections.
 Programs like UpDayton and Generation Dayton help young professionals get to know their community and provide professional development training and social networking for new arrivals.